seantomlins/EntityBuilders/README.md

 * [ ] Protected and private setters for properties
 * [ ] Create as a nuget package
 * [ ] Publish nuget package
+* [ ] Include/Exclude paths for entities.
+Is there a standard for syntax?

 ### Future